 Note that this comparison will not include anything added by Gran Destino Tower at Coronado Springs or Disney’s Riviera Resort, the DVC property on the former grounds of Caribbean Beach.
 While both are short walks (5-10 minutes) from the outlying resort buildings, this comparison is more about the ‘legacy’ Moderate Resorts.

 We have a separate comparison of Gran Destino Tower v.
 Disney’s Riviera Resort.
 We’d highly recommend reading that too, as many of the amenities at those properties can be utilized by guests of these two Moderate Resorts.
 Additionally, due to low occupancy rates thus far in 2021, guests booking Coronado Springs might be upgraded to Gran Destino Tower.
 (It’s a possibility, far from a guarantee, so do not expect it.)

-What this post will seek to address is whether you should choose Coronado Springs even if you’re a family, or if it’s better to stick with family-favorite Caribbean Beach.
+What this post will seek to address is whether you should choose Coronado Springs, or if it’s better to stick with family-favorite Caribbean Beach.
 With that in mind, we’ll compare theme, cost, dining, pools, and other amenities to help you determine which is right for you…

 I love wandering Caribbean Beach Resort resort late at night or in the early morning–something I cannot say for Coronado Springs.
 The environment is just more pleasant and inviting at Caribbean Beach.